evidence-dev/evidence/sites/docs/pages/guides/best-practices/index.md

 <Alert status=warning>

-**Best Practice:** Do not load return more than ~100,000 rows from queries on your page.
+**Best Practice:** Do not return more than ~100,000 rows from queries on your page.
 Aggregate data in your markdown queries or source queries if needed.

 </Alert>